younes-dro/dro-posttype/README.md

 # dro-posttype
-post types for pizzeria online
+plugin wordpress for creating a post type product